Skip to content

 Your cart is empty

-Article: My Struggle with Shoes by Kate Schultz
+Article: My Struggle with Shoes

 My Struggle with Shoes by Kate Schultz - Revere Shoes

-My Struggle with Shoes by Kate Schultz
+My Struggle with Shoes

 Shoe shopping has always been difficult for me.
 I was born with classical Ehlers-Danlos Syndrome and, along with faulty connective tissue and loose joints, I was born with flat feet.
 I have weak ankles, huge bunions on both big toes, crooked and curled smaller toes, stretched Achilles tendons, and a variety of other issues that make finding a comfortable, supportive, stylish pair of shoes about as easy as finding a double-rainbow.